Chuck Norris: Later works (2006–2026)

-Norris published the novel The Justice Riders in 2006, which he had co-written with Ken Abraham, Aaron Norris, and Tim Grayem.
-Likewise, he published its sequel, A Threat to Justice, a couple years later alongside the same team.

-Gotham Books, the adult division of Penguin USA, released a book penned by Ian Spector entitled The Truth About Chuck Norris: 400 facts about the World's Greatest Human.
-Norris subsequently filed suit in December against Penguin USA claiming "trademark infringement, unjust enrichment and privacy rights", but ended up dropping the lawsuit in 2008.
-The book is a New York Times bestseller.
-Since then, Spector has published four more books based on Chuck Norris facts, one of which also becoming a New York Times bestseller.
-Tyndale House Publishers similarly published a book praising Norris, entitled The Official Chuck Norris Fact Book: 101 of Chuck's Favorite Facts and Stories, which was co-written and officially endorsed by him.
+Norris published the novel The Justice Riders in 2006, co-written with Ken Abraham, Aaron Norris, and Tim Grayem.
+He later followed up with a sequel, A Threat to Justice.
+Gotham Books, an imprint of Penguin USA, published The Truth About Chuck Norris: 400 facts about the World's Greatest Human, written by Ian Spector.
+In December 2007, Norris filed a lawsuit against Penguin USA alleging "trademark infringement, unjust enrichment and privacy rights", but he withdrew the suit in 2008.
+The book became a New York Times bestseller, and Spector subsequently published four additional books based on Chuck Norris facts, one of which also reached the New York Times bestseller list.
+Tyndale House Publishers released The Official Chuck Norris Fact Book: 101 of Chuck's Favorite Facts and Stories, which Norris co‑wrote and officially endorsed.

-In 2008, he published the political non-fiction book Black Belt Patriotism: How to Reawaken America, which reached number 14 on The New York Times best seller list in September 2008.
-That same year, Gameloft produced the video game Chuck Norris: Bring On the Pain for mobile devices, based on the popularity Norris had developed on the internet with the Chuck Norris facts.
-The player takes control of Norris in a side-scrolling beat 'em up.
-The game was well reviewed.

-Since 2010, Norris has been a nationally syndicated columnist with Creators Syndicate writing on both personal health issues and broader issues of health care in America.

-Throughout the 2010s, Norris appeared in advertisements for T-Mobile, World of Warcraft, BZ WBK, the French TV show "Pieds dans le plat", Hoegaarden, United Healthcare, Hesburger, Cerveza Poker, Toyota, and in the 2020s, QuikTrip.
+In 2008, Norris published the political nonfiction book Black Belt Patriotism: How to Reawaken America, which reached number 14 on The New York Times bestseller list in September of that year.
+Also in 2008, Gameloft released the mobile video game Chuck Norris: Bring On the Pain, inspired by the popularity of the Chuck Norris facts.
+The game, a side-scrolling beat 'em up featuring Norris as the playable character, received positive reviews.
+Beginning in 2010, Norris wrote a nationally syndicated column for Creators Syndicate, addressing personal health topics as well as broader issues related to health care in the United States.
+Throughout the 2010s, Norris appeared in advertisements for T-Mobile, World of Warcraft, BZ WBK, the French TV show "Pieds dans le plat", Hoegaarden, United Healthcare, Hesburger, Cerveza Poker, and Toyota.
+In the 2020s, he appeared in advertising for QuikTrip.

-In 2012, Norris played a mercenary in The Expendables 2.
-The film was a success and grossed over $310 million worldwide.
-That same year, Norris and his wife Gena founded CForce Bottling Co. after an aquifer was discovered on his ranch.

-In 2017, Norris became Fiat's ambassador, a "tough face" for its commercial vehicles.
-Flaregames produced Non Stop Chuck Norris, an isometric action-RPG game for mobile devices and is the second game to be based on his popularity developed by the Chuck Norris facts.
-The game was well-reviewed.

-In 2019, Norris hosted the documentary Chuck Norris’ Epic Guide to Military Vehicles on the History Channel.
-In it, Norris explores vehicular creations by the US military.
-In 2020, Norris acted in the series finale of Hawaii Five-0.
-In 2021, Norris was featured as a character in the video game World of Tanks during a holiday event.
+In 2012, Norris appeared as a mercenary in The Expendables 2, which grossed more than $310 million worldwide.
+That same year, Norris and his wife, Gena, founded CForce Bottling Co. after an aquifer was discovered on their Texas ranch.
+In 2017, Norris became an ambassador for Fiat, serving as the "tough face" of its commercial vehicle line.
+Flaregames released Non Stop Chuck Norris, an isometric action-RPG for mobile devices and the second game based on the Chuck Norris facts; it received positive reviews.
+In 2019, Norris hosted the History Channel documentary Chuck Norris' Epic Guide to Military Vehicles, in which he examined US military vehicle designs.
+In 2020, he appeared in the series finale of Hawaii Five-0.
+That same year, Norris was featured as a playable character in World of Tanks during its Christmas holiday event.

 Martial arts knowledge

-Norris has founded two major martial arts systems: American Tang Soo Do and Chuck Norris System (formerly known as Chun Kuk Do).
+Norris founded two major martial arts systems: American Tang Soo Do and Chuck Norris System (formerly known as Chun Kuk Do).